 Our School Curriculum

-We aim to provide a balanced, broad based curriculum, which promotes the mental, physical and moral development of pupils and prepares them for future life.
+We aim to provide a balanced, broad based curriculum, which promotes the mental, physical, moral and cultural development of pupils and prepares them for future life.
 Please see our long term curriculum plans for further information.

 Children in Early Years and Reception follow the Early Years Foundation Stage Curriculum, comprising “Prime Areas” — Personal, Social and Emotional Development and “Specific Areas” — Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
 Early Years staff work closely with staff from Little Oaks Nursery to provide continuity for children moving from nursery to our reception class both within the Partnership Unit and beyond.